avast/rabbitmq-scala-client/README.md

 There are multiple options where to get the _converter_ (it's the same case for `DeliveryConverter` as for `ProductConverter`):
 1. Implement your own implicit _converter_ for the type
-1. Modules [extras-circe](extras-circe/README.md) and [extras-cactus](extras-cactus/README.md) provide support for JSON and GPB conversion.
+1. Module [extras-circe](extras-circe/README.md) provides support for JSON and GPB conversion.
 1. Use `identity` converter by specifying `Bytes` type argument.
 No further action needed in that case.

 #### Caveats